Fiberwise building and stratification in tensor triangular geometry: Introduction

+A few remarks are in order.
+First, we do not specify whether the adjoint $g_i$ is left or right adjoint to $f_i$.
+The reason is that this distinction is irrelevant for our results, and both situations occur naturally in practice.
+For example, in the setting of rigidly-compactly generated tt-categories, this is automatic: a geometric functor admits a right adjoint, and the adjunction satisfies the projection formula.
+By contrast, in the non-rigidly-compactly generated setting, the functor $f_i$ under consideration may instead admit a left adjoint satisfying the corresponding projection formula, as we show in Section~\ref{sec: beyond big}.

-Note that \textit{detection} follows from \textit{building} in the previous result, but it is worth highlighting this particular case since it makes explicit that, as a consequence, the family of functors $\{f_i\}_{i \in \mathcal{I}}$ is jointly conservative.
+On the other hand, note that \textit{detection} is a consequence of \textit{building} in the previous result.
+Nevertheless, it is worth emphasizing this special case, since it makes explicit that the family of functors $\{f_i\}_{i \in \mathcal{I}}$ is jointly conservative.

+As an application of the previous result, we provide a criterion for stratification in the context of rigidly-compactly generated tt-categories and it appears as Corollary \ref{coro:fiberwise stratification} later in this text.